-In addition to helping Beardies in need find new homes, Beardie Aid helps in many other ways, including paying for temporary accommodation whilst a permanent home is sought, funding vets’ bills and operations and making donations to support research and other health projects.
-The service is completely voluntary and is funded through gifts and donations, relying on the kindness of SCBCC members for both financial and practical support.
+In addition to helping Beardies in need find new homes, Southern Beardie Aid helps in many other ways, including paying for temporary accommodation whilst a permanent home is sought, funding vets’ bills and operations and making donations to support research and other health projects.
+The service is completely voluntary, relying on the kindness of SCBCC members for both financial and practical support, and is funded through gifts and donations, including donations from new owners of rehomed Beardies.

 Beardie in Need?